Print this topic

 The harmful effects of asbestos

 When someone breathes in asbestos dust, the small fibres get into the lungs.
 The effects of asbestos exposure can take as long as 40 years to show themselves.
 Even so, asbestos-related lung disease is rare.
-More often than not, small amounts of exposure to asbestos at work or in the home do not result in long-term harmful effects.
+Small amounts of exposure to asbestos at work or in the home do not usually result in long-term harmful effects.

 Asbestos exposure can cause: